-Mrs Hicks, Mrs Bryan and Mrs Smith
+Mrs Hicks, Mrs Bryan and Ms Rainey

 Welcome to Woodlands Preschool!
 We are really looking forward to working with you and your children this year.
 If you have any questions please do not hesitate to come and speak to one of us.
 We look forward to creating lots of happy memories this year with the children.